The regulatory regime for gambling in Spain is aimed at reinforcing:

 In this sense, the trend for protecting public health, minors, consumers and society as a whole has been clearly expressed and strengthened in the most recent and relevant developments in the sector, which are explained in the following sections.

-Therefore, online gambling in Spain is regulated at federal and regional level, and the applicable regulation, and which gambling products will be legally approved, depends on whether these are commercialised at national level or only at regional level in one or several autonomous regions in Spain.
+Therefore, online gambling in Spain is regulated at federal and regional level, and the applicable regulation, and which gambling products will be legally approved, depends on whether these are commercialised at a national level or only at a regional level in one or several autonomous regions in Spain.

-Land-based gambling and online gambling at regional level is regulated by each of the 17 autonomous regions in Spain and the autonomous cities of Ceuta and Melilla.
+Land-based gambling and online gambling at a regional level are regulated by each of the 17 autonomous regions in Spain and the autonomous cities of Ceuta and Melilla.
 Instead of a specific regulation per type of game, each autonomous region approves a catalogue of games that are permitted and can be offered.

-Social gaming is permitted, and these games are not subject to any licence, at federal or regional level.
+Social gaming is permitted, and these games are not subject to any licence, at a federal or regional level.
 Games of skill do not need a licence.